-- The method is more efficient than the sum-of-pairs multiple alignment.
+- The method is more efficient than the exact multiple sequence alignment algorithm.
 Most algorithms following this strategy have a quadratic time complexity $O(n^2k^2)$. - Since the sequences near each other in the guide tree are supposed to be similar, in the early stages of the algorithm alignments will be calculated where errors are unlikely.
 This will reduce the overall error rate. - Motifs that are family specific will be recognized early, and so they won't be superposed by errors of remote motifs.